marsauto/europilot/README.md

 ## Compatibility

-Europilot runs on OS X, Linux.
+Europilot runs on linux.
 It supports python 2.6-2.7 and 3.3+.

 ## How to Contribute